 - Complying with the graduate school's Code of Legislation.

 - Completing the graduate concentration application form.
-Contact LASP to obtain the form.
+Contact LACS to obtain the form.